-IV.
+III.
 METHODOLOGY

-The problem with state-of-the-art approaches is that they only use one-dimensional information.
-More explicitly, using only the range information from the sensors fundamentally limits how discriminative each reading can be.
+The problem with state-of-the-art approaches is that they are limited to range information.
 Instead, we present a novel semantic sensing and localisation framework called SeDAR that leverages semantic and, optionally, range information.
 We will show that we can use our novel SeDAR sensing and localisation framework to outperform traditional RMCL.